 The axle shaft – This is the part that delivers power from the differential assembly to the drive wheels.

 Some signs that your vehicle may need a drive train repair include:

-We at Chamberlin Automotive have been serving communities in Altoona, IA, Des Moines, IA, Pleasant Hill, IA, Urbandale, IA, West Des Moines, IA, and surrounding areas since 2008 and specialize in tune-ups, Auto Repair and so much more.
-We guarantee customer satisfaction.
-Reasons You Should Do Business With Us:
+We at Chamberlin Automotive have been serving communities in Altoona, IA, Des Moines, IA, Pleasant Hill, IA, Urbandale, IA, West Des Moines, IA, and the surrounding areas since 2008 and specialize in tune-ups, Auto Repair, and so much more.
+We guarantee customer satisfaction in every service we provide.